White Front

 White Front was a chain of discount department stores in California and the western United States from 1959 through the mid-1970s.
 The stores were noted for the architecture of their store fronts which was an enormous, sweeping archway with the store name spelled in individual letters fanned across the top.
+For several years, White Front was the leading discount store in the U.S.

 History

-The name White Front was said to refer to the practice of lining up appliances (so-called "white goods") like washers, dryers and stoves in front of the store, giving it a "white front."
-Another feature of each store was that each had a separate key booth located in the parking lot.

-In 1929, the company was founded and opened its first store at 7651 S. Central Avenue in Florence, South Los Angeles In 1950 it expanded this store.
+In 1929, the company was founded and opened its first store at 7651 S. Central Avenue in Florence, South Los Angeles.
+In 1950 it expanded this store.
 In a 1950 advertisement, the company tongue-in-cheek explained that its lone location was in a "low rent area".